umbraco/rfcs/packages/0018-package-format.md

 We want to ensure that when you create a package in the backoffice you can include content and media (see schema below), to do that we will need to support serializing and deserializing content and media in the CMS.

-We also want to simplify the package creation approach when including Umbraco schema and content to only allow you to pick all items.
-Most packages made are made on a specific site to develop packages, we believe it will make it faster and simpler to create and manage packages.
-For packages based on files the option to pick files will stay as-is.

 #### Umbraco schema

 Similar to the Umbraco content and media above, we want to keep the option of installing schema (document types, data types, templates, languages, etc.).